Villa Mosconi Dining ReviewSeptember 11, 2015 - by Richard Jay Scholem

-Very few restaurants are around long enough to celebrate their 30th anniversary.
-The restaurant business in New York City is too competitive and volatile for that.
+Very few restaurants are around long enough to celebrate their 39th anniversary in the increasingly competitive and volatile New York City restaurant scene.
 Yet Villa Mosconi, the quintessential Greenwich Village Italian, is doing just that.
-An eating place that withstands the test of time for three decades, especially in a restaurant hot spot like the Village, has to have a lot going for it, and Villa Mosconi does.
+Any establishment that withstands the test of time for nearly four decades has to have a lot going for it, and Villa Mosconi certainly does.

 69 Macdougal St. btw.
 Bleecker & Houston Sts., 212-673-0390